 Experience Pacifica’s unique interdisciplinary graduate degree programs through faculty-led, program-specific information sessions and presentations.

-Hear from students and alumni about their experience and new career opportunities.
+Hear from Pacifica students and alumni about their experiences and career outcomes.

-Learn more about admissions process and financial aid.
+Learn more about the admissions process & financial aid.

 Rae Johnson, PhD, RSMT, is a somatic psychotherapist, social worker, scholar/researcher working at the intersection of somatics and social justice, and chair of the M.A./Ph.D. in Depth Psychology with Specialization in Somatic Studies.
 Author of the recently published book Embodied Social Justice, Raeis a full-time faculty member at Pacifica Graduate Institute and chairs the somatic studies in depth psychology MA/Ph.D. program.

 Pacifica is currently accepting applications for Fall 2018 in all programs.
 You can conveniently apply online here.
 For all questions regarding program information and enrollment please contact: Admissions Department, 805.969.3626 ext: 305 or email email@example.com.
 Thank you for considering Pacifica Graduate Institute for your graduate degree.

 Lambert Road Campus: 249 Lambert Road Carpinteria, CA 93013

 Attendees may purchase extra tickets for their guests on the registration form.